|

 Attaching the Ballyhoo

-split the remaining bill down the middle with a knife or your finger
+remaining bill down the middle with a knife or your finger nail, but

 Position the chin weight between the gill plates and wrap the